bmt621/Fashion-Product-Chat-Assistant/README.md

 ### API Usage Instructions

-1. Ensure that the API is running locally by checking its status at `http://localhost:8000/`.
+1. Ensure that the API is running locally on machine or on public by checking its status at `http://localhost:8000/` or `http://20.22.45.2`

 2. To search for products, make a POST request to `http://localhost:8000/search_products`.
 Provide a JSON request body with the user's query.